 Why use Siteimprove over Axe?
 How are they different anyway?

-Let's compare these 2 popular accessibility testing tools:
+Let's compare these 2 popular accessibility testing tools:4.1.
+Axe browser extension

-It generates detailed results, but you might find its slideshow-style controls a bit challenging
+It generates detailed results, but you might find its slideshow-style controls a bit challenging4.2.
+Siteimprove Accessibility Checker

 - it stands out as an accessibility testing tool that allows you to filter tasks by "responsibility" (or job role)